Annual Events at Kitara Foundation

 In the higher regions, the vegetation groups itself in levels such that the thick vegetation forest with under growth of liana appears at the bottom on the lower slopes.
 Mountain forest extends to about 3,200 meters and above this; there are bamboo groves and air pine prairie.

-1. Kitara Tourism Entrepreneur Talent Show: Will feature young entrepreneurs running small tourism enterprises in the region.’
+2. Kitara Annual Tourism Talent Show (KATTS): Will feature young entrepreneurs running small tourism enterprises in the region.’
 The show targets both the educated or skilled and the unskilled, with the goal of equipping them with the requisite tourism business skills to successfully run their businesses.

 It is a campaign to search for entrepreneurship talent in tourism among youths in the Kitara Region.
 This campaign is designed to identify and promote fresh tourism talents in the region.